 Without Acurio, ceviche would probably remain a regional dish to South America.
 Acurio says there are three ingredients you must have in this Peruvian delicacy.

-The first ingredient you need is raw fish.
+- The first us you need is raw fish.
 Your favorite type of fish will work, but traditional dishes contain sea bass or shark.
-Ancient Peruvians caught these fish from the ocean and then served them as ceviche after the salt brine cured the meat after several hours.
+Ancient Peruvians caught these fish from the ocean and then served them as ceviche after the salt brine-cured the meat after several hours.
 Once you have the raw fish, you chop it into tiny chunks before adding liquid.

-The next ingredient you need is some kind of citrus juice.
-Peruvian ceviche recipes normally use fresh lime juice since the Spanish imported the lime around 400 years ago.
-Until the limes came around, ceviche consisted of salt, raw fish and chile peppers.
+- The next ingredient you need is some kind of citrus juice.
+The traditional ceviche recipe uses fresh lime juice (or lemon juice) ever since the Spanish imported the lime around 400 years ago.
+Until the limes came around, ceviche consisted of salt, raw fish, and chili peppers.

-The third ingredient you need is an aji (pronounced “ah-hee”) chili pepper.
+- The third ingredient you need is an aji (pronounced “ah-hee”) chili pepper.
 These yellow and orange-coloured peppers grow all over Peru.
 In terms of hotness, the most popular kind of yellow aji chilis are 40,000 to 50,000 on the Scoville scale.
 For a comparison, jalapeño peppers are 2,500 to 8,000 Scovilles.
 Several varieties of aji grow all over Peru, and they have varying degrees of hotness.
+They’re also a great source of vitamin C.

 Myth: The fish in ceviche is completely raw.
-Truth: Lime juice cooks the ceviche in its citrus juice.
+Truth: Lime juice cooks the fish without heat.

-Lime juice contains citric acid (side note: limes also contain flavanoids which have antioxidants and anti-carcinogenic properties).
-The PH level of lime juice is between 2 and 3 (Below 7 is acidic and above 7 is alkaline).
+Limes contain citric acid (side note: limes also contain flavanoids which have antioxidants and anti-carcinogenic properties).
+The PH level of fresh lime juice is between 2 and 3 (Below 7 is acidic and above 7 is alkaline).

-Lime is a digestive aid and the smell alone causes digestive juices to flow and an increase in saliva.
-Pick limes that are heavy for their size, indicating more flesh and juice.
+Lime juice is a digestive aid and the smell alone causes digestive juices to flow and an increase in saliva.
+Pick limes that are heavy for their size, indicating more flesh and liquid.
 Discard brown coloured limes.

-Ají Amarillo is a type of chilli used in many authentic Peruvian Ceviche dishes.
-It’s also a popular addition to any Peruvian dish that requires a bit of a spice kick.
+Ají Amarillo is a type of chili used in many authentic ceviche dishes.
+It’s also a popular addition to any Peruvian food that requires a bit of a spicy kick.
 As it’s a pretty fiery pepper it’s worth plunging the peppers into boiling water (blanching) a few times to remove the heat for your first ceviche.
 The heat can be increased for later versions.
-You can use the chilli as a paste or chopped very finely.
+You can use the chili as a paste or chopped very finely.
 I prefer the paste.
-Buying the ají amarillo paste is also an option for people not keen on handling chillis and for convenience.
+Buying the ají amarillo paste is also an option for people not keen on handling chili and for convenience.

 The normal process of heating food to cook it involves denaturing, which refers to the changing of the structure of the proteins in the food.
 A common example of this is when you cook an egg and the ‘white’ changes from clear to a solid colour.
 Another way of denaturing a protein is to apply citric acid.
-Fish bathing in lime juice is essentially being denatured.
+Citrus juices essentially denatures the raw fish or any raw seafood.

 The most important part is the freshness of the fish and the right acidity of the lemons – PISQU, London

 The question of cooking time for ceviche is an important one.
 Some chefs leave the fish for a minute in the juice and others prefer ten minutes or hours.
-The problem is that fish can become quite rubbery if left to ‘cook’ in lime juice for a long time.
+The problem is that fish can become quite rubbery if “cooked” or marinated in lime juice for a long time.

 One option is to quickly cook the fish in boiling water before marination.
-Many pathogens cannot survive in the acidic environment of the marinade but others can survive, so it’s especially important to choose high-quality fish.
+Many pathogens cannot survive in the acidic environment of the marinade but others can survive, so it’s especially important to choose high-quality fresh fish.
 The fresher the fish the better it will taste and the less likely it will have any disease.
-Cutting the fish into smaller pieces is another good way of ensuring a more even cooking.
+Cutting the raw fish into smaller pieces is another good way of ensuring the raw fish is cooked.

 Try experimenting with marination times as longer cooking times can affect the flavour in a negative way.
-The lime juice can overpower the natural flavour of the fish.
+Citrus juices can overpower the natural flavour of the fish.
 The delicate, fresh flavour of a high-quality fish is easily ruined by a strong citrus marinade.

-The best types of fish to use for ceviche are:
+The best types of fresh fish to use for ceviche are:

 - Sea Bass